Research Classes/Enrollment Procedures

-Chemistry Laboratory Internship (CHM 490) is practical on-the-job training and independent study in specialized areas of chemistry at a company, government agency or research laboratory not affiliated with GVSU.
+Chemistry Laboratory Internship (CHM 490) is practical on-the-job training and independent study in specialized areas of chemistry or biochemistry at a company, government agency or research laboratory not affiliated with GVSU.
 More information can be found on the CHM 490 internship page.

 Senior Project (CHM 498) is a summative research experience course designed to integrate several semesters of research into a single extensive written manuscript, or a poster presented at a regional or national scientific meeting.
 CHM 498 is only for students who have previously completed CHM 499 research credits with a GVSU professor.

 CHM 399, CHM 499 and CHM 498 enrollment procedures

 Students wishing to enroll in CHM 399, CHM 499 or CHM 498 should take the following steps:

 - A student must first identify a chemistry faculty sponsor who will oversee the project.
 Students and sponsors sometimes come together because of positive interactions in a class.
 Alternatively, students can identify potential mentors by looking through the list of faculty and their interests.
 The student and sponsor should discuss the project requirements, in which semester the work will be carried out, and how many credits the student would like to register for.
 With agreement of their mentor, students can choose 1, 2 or 3 credits (or even higher in special circumstances).
 The number of lab hours per credit is defined by the mentor, but is minimally the same as a 1 credit lab course (3-4 hours).